doriansoru/e4biblesaver-rust/README.md

-A simple program, written in rust, to select a biblical random verse from a text file, aimed to work as screensaver.
-Uses gtk3.
+A xscreensaver module, written in rust, to select a biblical random verse from a text file.